aseelalmutari/MINI-PROJECT2/README.md

 Optionally normalize output rows

-Print shapes at each step for verification
+Print shapes at each stage for verification

 Use only vectorized NumPy operations

-Key Concepts
+🧠 Key Concepts Demonstrated

 Matrix multiplication using @

 Broadcasting with bias vector

-Column-wise standardization
+Column-wise feature standardization

 Row normalization